 Embezzlement Defense in Colorado | Denver Embezzlement Attorney

 Embezzlement, just like other theft charges, can wreak havoc on the lives of those facing accusations.
 Fear, paranoia, and not knowing what to do next can be especially overwhelming.
 In times like this, you need a Denver embezzlement attorney on your side.
 There is vital evidence in all cases that requires expert analysis from a seasoned criminal defense attorney.
 Perhaps you didn't intend to permanently deprive an employer or company of the money or you had legal authority to use the funds.
 Nevertheless, consulting an expert theft lawyer can prove to be invaluable.
 Contact our office to schedule a free consultation where we will hear your side of the situation and suggest next steps, all while prioritizing your best possible outcome.

 Are you or someone you know facing an embezzlement charge?
 Be smart.
-Contact the reputable defense lawyers at O'Malley and Sawyer at 303-830-0880.
+Contact the reputable defense lawyers at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay – 3dman_eu